 Sustainable cocoa programs offer co-operatives, farmers and their communities support in the form of interest-free loans.
 These loans are typically given at the start of each harvest and the recipients are expected to pay back the loan during the crop season.
 The money used for loans typically stays within the community, and can then be loaned out to other farmers, returned once more, and loaned again in a similar fashion to a microcredit system.

 A common question when discussing sustainable cocoa programs is 'why is money loaned and not simply given to co-operatives and farmers?'
 The answer stems from the basic fundamental principles behind sustainable cocoa farming - these programs are designed for long term success.
 Rather than issuing a one-time grant, these loans are provided to assist farmers while they learn and adopt sustainable farming techniques to be perpetuated and continually improved, indefinitely.
 This process encourages farmers to produce high quantity yields with high quality cocoa that can be sold at a better price, leading to an improved livelihood for the farmer and his or her family, and a more stable community.

 Purdys strongly believes in the long-term and permanent improvement of cocoa farmers' livelihoods that can be facilitated with the help of interest-free loans via programs such as QPP and RFA.

-Through their programming, QPP, RFA and TCHOSource ensure the protection of biodiversity and ecosystems, including wildlife habitat, water and soil in cocoa communities.
+Through their programming, QPP, RFA and TCHOSource ensure the protection of biodiversity and ecosystems, including wildlife habitat, water, and soil in cocoa communities.
 Additionally, farmer training programs teach the importance of proper harvesting techniques and post-harvest practices that further contribute to environmental sustainability.
-Each of these programs are designed to promote fair profitability for cocoa farmers, with the intention to ensure farms and business are viable, stable and sustainable for future generations whilst meeting today's needs for cocoa.
+Each of these programs is designed to promote fair profitability for cocoa farmers, with the intention to ensure farms and business are viable, stable and sustainable for future generations whilst meeting today's needs for cocoa.